anquanscan/sec-tools/README.md

 [PowerShell-Red-Team](https://github.com/tobor88/PowerShell-Red-Team): Collection of PowerShell functions a Red Teamer may use in an engagement
 [indie_hacking_resources](https://github.com/jacoblangston/indie_hacking_resources): List of tools, articles, and other resources I find useful.
 [reading-list](https://github.com/gmgchow/reading-list): My reading list for technology-related books.
 I rate the books that I have read and include a few notes to summarize what I learned.
 Eventually, I want to migrate this list into a proper website so that I can write more detailed book reviews.
 [slack-watchman-enterprise-grid](https://github.com/PaperMtn/slack-watchman-enterprise-grid): Monitoring your Slack Enterprise Grid for sensitive information
+[linting-a-dockerfile-net6-app-with-azure-pipelines](https://github.com/karlospn/linting-a-dockerfile-net6-app-with-azure-pipelines): This repository contains an example showing how to lint a .NET 6 app dockerfile using Hadolint, dockerfile_lint and Azure Pipelines